mndiayegithub/alpinehelloworld/README.md

 # alpinehelloworld
-An Alpine-based Docker example by Mansour Ndiayee
+An Alpine-based Docker example by Mansour Ndiaye